 Damage to Plants

 Both the larvae and the adults feed on mainly Asiatic lilies and fritillaries.
 They also feed on Oriental lilies, rubrum lilies, Turk’s cap lilies, native North American lilies, Solomon’s seal, lily-of-the-valley, potato, flowering tobacco, hollyhock, and hosta, but to a lesser degree.
-The leaves are generally the preferred food but the stem, buds, flowers and seed pods may also be eaten.
+The leaves are generally the preferred food, but the stem, buds, flowers and seed pods may also be eaten.
 Plants will look ragged and chewed on and can be completely defoliated.
-In the larvae stage the brown fecal shield, the insect covers it’s self in can be quite unsightly.
+In the larvae stage the brown fecal shield, the insect covers itself in can be quite unsightly.